walles/riff/README.md

 * Print help and bail if stdin is a terminal
 * Add support for --version
 * On exceptions, print the current version just like --version
+* Put an upper bound on how large regions we should attempt to refine